crypto101/book/stream-ciphers.rst

 be able to predict *ahead of time* what a given IV will be.
 We will illustrate this later with an attack on predictable CBC IVs.

-The following diagram demonstrates encryption in CBC mode:
+The following diagram demonstrates encryption in :term:`CBC mode`:

 .. figure:: ./Illustrations/CBC/Encryption.svg
    :align: center